-In order that you can use the nominal power of the power supply without limitation, the power supply should always be mounted in the standard mounting position.
-Sufficient device-side convection is always assured if the power supply is mounted in the standard mounting position and the necessary restricted areas are observed.
+In order for you to be able to use the nominal power of the LED power supply without limitation, the LED power supply should always be mounted in the normal mounting position.
+Sufficient device-side convection is always assured if the power supply is mounted in the normal mounting position and the necessary keepout areas are observed.